Wick rotation derivation for weak values of the density and time-dependent density functional theory: Summary

-Regardless of the ontological nature of the definition of quantum particles as classical ring polymers in imaginary time, the current approach is able to explain many features of QM, and through the theorems of DFT, in principle, \emph{all} features of QM.
+While the reader may remain agnostic, it is possible to consider taking the ring polymer structure in thermal-space-time as an ontology for QM.
+If one had classical physics but no notion of quantum mechanics, then the single assumption of cyclic imaginary time goes a long way towards reproducing the dynamic predictions of QM, as well as the other features mentioned above.
+Regardless of the ontological nature of the definition of quantum particles as classical ring polymers in imaginary time, the current approach is able to explain many features of QM, and through the theorems of DFT, in principle, \emph{all} features of QM,\footnote{See footnote \ref{note2}.} assuming of course an exact exchange-correlation functional could be found.
+As mentioned in section \ref{sec-Pauli}, both boson and fermion exchange and entanglement effects can be incorporated, in principle exactly, in the SCFT formalism without departing from the classical ontology (see references \onlinecite{Thompson2023, Kealey2024, Thompson2025}) and the remaining correlations are all classical and so could be included using the same methods as in standard DFT.
 It would be surprising if such an approach had not been examined previously.
 In fact, in 1965, Feynman and Hibbs speculated that their path integral method might be considered as an alternative to working with wave functions \cite{Feynman1965}.
 Much earlier than this however, both David Bohm in 1952, and before him, Louis de Broglie in 1927, had suggested that particles in QM might have definite trajectories \cite{Goldstein2010}.
 By construction, the classical approach described here assumes particles exist and have objective trajectories, just as in classical statistical mechanics, and so it would be valuable, in future work, to explore to what extent the ring polymer method falls into the class of de Broglie-Bohm theories \cite{Deotto1998}.